Our Facebook Page Our Pinterest Page Our Instagram Page Our Youtube Page

 The Liffey River

-Looking upstream from the Grattan Bridge, towards the Four Courts (the domed building), with Essex Quay and Wood Quay on the right bank (left of picture) and Upper Ormond Quay on the left bank (right of picture).
+Looking upstream from the Grattan Bridge, the view captures the stately Four Courts building, easily recognizable by its distinctive dome, with Essex Quay and Wood Quay lining the river's right bank (left side of the picture), and Upper Ormond Quay extending along the left bank (right side of the picture).
+This panorama encapsulates the vibrant interplay of historic and contemporary Dublin, with its bustling quays and impressive architectural landmarks.

 NOTE: Image is the property of Leandro Neumann Ciuffo via Wikimedia Commons and the CC BY 2.0 license.